cederom/cederom-max78000fthr-zephyr/README.md

 # ZEPHYR RTOS ON MAX78000FTHR

+**NOTE: Project is on hold, can be developer further when Maxim expresses interest in cooperation on its development :-)**

 <p align="center" width="100%"><img src="gfx/cederom-max78000fthr-zephyr.jpg" width="50%"></p>

 This project is an experimental Open-Source platform independent port of ZEPHYR RTOS [zephyr] to MAX78000's [max78k] MAX78000FTHR AI Development Kit [max78kfthr] that consists of ARM Cortex-M4F (100MHz) and RISC-V (60MHz) co-processor with Hardware Neural Networks capability as part of the Elektor Magazine [elektor] and Maxim AI Design Contest.
 Porting Zephyr, my favourite RTOS, opens up whole world of possibilities for this kind of AI MCUs and Boards.
 Development is done on FreeBSD Unix [freebsd] therefore full Open-Source compatibility is verified, no vendor specific parts shall be used (i.e. Windows-only Maxim's Micros SDK).